Italia Shore: Season 2

 The second season premiered on 18 February 2025.
 In June 2024, Paramount Global renewed the show for a second season, which was filmed in Rome between August and September of that year.
 The cast was revealed along with the premiere date.
 On 7 February 2025, the second "Meet the Cast" was released, which included five newcomers: Beatrice Cirioni, Gaia, Nicole Bertoni, Alessandro Ronca, and Vincenzo D'Antò.

 Season 3

-The third season was filmed between August and September 2025.
+The third season premiered on February 3, 2026 on Paramount+.
+The cast was announced a month before the premiere; only four members returned from the previous season, including original cast members Piermarco Vellitri and Samuele Bragelli.
+New cast members include Eduardo Ciletti, Eleonora Terzulli, Marta Di Ventura, Stefano Modica, and sisters Greta and Sara Amenta.
+Filming for the season took place between August and September 2025.
+Alessandro Cappelletti joined the show from the fifth episode onwards, while Catia Sinigaglia, of Italian descent and originally from Melbourne, who is a cast member of Aussie Shore, the Australian version of the show, made a special appearance in the sixth episode and was confirmed as an official cast member in the following episode.